-Located at the northern and eastern-most part of what is called the Four Corners region, Chimney Rock is the home of 800+ year old Pueblo dwellings, is a major astronomical center and is also the furthest extent of the Chacoan culture.
-Over the years, my interest in the ancesteral Puebloan culture has increased.
+Located at the northern and eastern-most part of what is called the Four Corners region, Chimney Rock is the home of 800+-year-old Pueblo dwellings, is a major astronomical center and is also the furthest extent of the Chacoan culture.
+Over the years, my interest in the ancestral Puebloan culture has increased.
 Many of my trips have involved a mixture of culture, history and the striking beauty of this region.

-When someone and I went to Hovenweep back in March of this past year, we drove right by the monument.
+When we went to Hovenweep back in March of this past year, we drove right by the monument.
 Alas, the monument is only open, in full, from May through October.